fimbullinter/wotan/packages/mimir/docs/no-restricted-property-access.md

 * accessing properties using `super`
 * accessing `abstract` methods and accessors using `super`
 * accessing `abstract` properties during initialization of a class with no implementation for that property
+* accessing properties via `this` before their initialization
 * accessing `private` and `protected` members outside of their visibility
 * accessing `protected` members on an instance of a super-class within a derived class